Fort Cumberland at Eastney

 The fort is built to a pentagonal bastion design allowing the maximum lines of fire for the defending troops form the triangular ravelins.

 The fort was completely rebuilt in 1782 from masonry and brickwork, this is what can be seen today, it is said to be the most impressive example of an 18th century military fort in existence in England.
+During the reconstruction work, started in 1785, all traces of the original fort were lost apart from the guard house and store room.

 Fort Cumberland was transferred from the War Department and came under the command of Board of Admiralty in 1858, in 1859 it became the HQ of the Royal Marine Artillery.